 The benefit of ever changing Saigon is that new activities keep popping up.
 So aside from the known Saigon kids activities, you can add these indoor play areas to your kids activity routine:

 Bama kids cafe has a pleasant set up for parents and children.
 You can chill on the lounge seats while having your kids in sight.
-We would say children up to 5-6 years can play here, but from then, other playgrounds like Joy Max or Just Kidding are better options!
+We would say children up to 5-6 years can play here, but from then, a playground like Jaspas is a better option.

-Kids Cafe Lilliput is a great and convenient place to take smaller kids to on free parts of the day.
+Another great and convenient place to take smaller kids to on free parts of the day is Kids Cafe Lilliput

 Active indoor kids activities